Mangopay/api-docs/page/28_testing-payments.md

 # How to run and test payments

-In the Sandbox environment, you can use the following test data to simulate a transaction:
+In the Sandbox environment, you can use the following test data to simulate a transaction.
+Note that you can trigger specific error codes using specific amounts - see the [error codes page](/guide/errors) for more info.
+[alert type="info]For all cards, the expiry date can be any month/year in the future and the CSV (the three numbers on the back of the card) can be any three numbers[/alert]

 ## Visa/MC
 **For payments under 100€ you can use these cards:**

-* N°: 4706750000000009
+* 4706750000000009
-* Expiry: Any date in the future
-* CSC: 123

-* N°: 4706750000000033
+* 4706750000000033
-* Expiry: Any date in the future
-* CSC: 123

-* N°: 4706750000000025
+* 4706750000000025
-* Expiry: Any date in the future
-* CSC: 123

-* N°: 4706750000000017
+* 4706750000000017
-* Expiry: Any date in the future
-* CSC: 123

 **For payments with 3D Secure you can use these cards:**

 3D Secure starts from 100€.
-Therefore, on Sandbox environment, all payments over 100€ has to be processed with one of the following cards:
+Therefore in the Sandbox environment, all payments over 100€ must be processed with one of the following cards:

-* N°: 3569990000000132
+* 3569990000000132
-* Expiry: Any date in the future
-* CSC: 123
-* N°: 3569990000000157
+* 3569990000000157
-* Expiry: Any date in the future
-* CSC: 123

-**You can only use these cards with the password ″secret3″ (is different from the BCMC and Diners one!).
-If you put a wrong password the card will be blocked**
+[alert type="danger"]You can only use these cards with the password ″secret3″ (is different from the BCMC and Diners one!).
+If you put a wrong password the card will be blocked[/alert]

 **In order to test the liability shift, you can use these cards:**

-* N°: 4970100000000154
+* 4970100000000154
-* Expiry: Any date in the future
-* CSC: 123

-* N°: 4970101122334422
+* 4970101122334422
-* Expiry: Any date in the future
-* CSC: 123

-* N°: 4970101122334406
+* 4970101122334406
-* Expiry: Any date in the future
-* CSC: 123

-* N°: 4970101122334414
+* 4970101122334414
-* Expiry: Any date in the future
-* CSC: 123

-**Error Codes Triggers**
-With the Visa/Mastercard credit cards, you can trigger specific error codes given on the [error codes page](/guide/errors).

 ## Maestro
 All Maestro payments require 3DS
-* N°: 3012340000000000
+* 3012340000000000
-* Expiry: Any date in the future
-* CSC: not required

-* N°: 3012349999999999
+* 3012349999999999
-* Expiry: Any date in the future
-* CSC: not required

-**You can only use these cards with the password ″MAES123″ (this is different to the Visa/Mastercard and BCMC one!).
-If you put a wrong password the card will be blocked**
+[alert type="danger"]You can only use these cards with the password ″MAES123″ (this is different to the Visa/Mastercard and BCMC one!).
+If you put a wrong password the card will be blocked[/alert]

 ## Diners
-* N°: 30123456789001
+* 30123456789001
-* Expiry: Any date in the future
-* CSC: 123

 ## Masterpass
 Choose "Masterpass" from the list and then: